 Vitamins and micronutrients

 Vitamin D (VD) and its receptor (VDR) play important roles in controlling inflammation by regulating innate and adaptive immune responses[33].
-DSS-treated wild type mice showed a remarkable improvement of UC symptoms when they were supplemented with 1,25-dihydroxy-vitamin D3 [1,25(OH)2D3] characterized by strengthening of barrier function through maintaining the expression of ZO-1, occludin and claudin-1[34].
-VD and VDR deficiency were related to the onset of colorectal cancer[35] and IBD[36]; and VDR−/− mice were more susceptible to DSS treatment and showed more severe ulcerations, increased permeability and relocalization of ZO-1 and occludin[37].
+DSS-treated wild type (WT) mice showed a remarkable improvement of UC symptoms when they were supplemented with 1,25-dihydroxy-vitamin D3 [1,25(OH)2D3] characterized by strengthening of barrier function through maintaining the expression of ZO-1, occludin and claudin-1[34].
+VD and VDR deficiency were related to the onset of colorectal cancer[35] and IBD[36].
+VDR−/− mice were more susceptible to DSS treatment and showed more severe ulcerations, increased permeability and relocalization of ZO-1 and occludin[37].
 In DSS-treated Caco-2 cells, administration of 1,25(OH)2D3 increased transepithelial electrical resistance and expression of ZO-1, thus restoring epithelial barrier function.
 Interestingly, in DSS-treated VDR-deficient colonic mouse cells, 1,25(OH)2D3 treatment converted macrophages into an M2 phenotype[38].
-In a similar manner, a combination of micronutrients (vitamin C, vitamin E, L-arginine, and eicosapentaenoic and docosahexaenoic acid, corabion) administered in mice during DSS treatment, significantly ameliorated colitis due to reduced expression of IL-1, IL-6, IFN-γ, and KC, reduced oxidative stress and neutrophil infiltration leading to better maintenance of epithelial junction architecture[39] (Table 1).
+In a similar manner, a combination of micronutrients (vitamin C, vitamin E, L-arginine, corabion and eicosapentaenoic and docosahexaenoic acid) administered in mice during DSS treatment significantly ameliorated colitis due to reduced expression of IL-1, IL-6, IFN-γ and KC, reduced oxidative stress and neutrophil infiltration leading to better maintenance of epithelial junction architecture[39] (Table 1).

 Fatty acids